 Closeup overhead image of slices of salted caramel banana nut bread on their side | All Images © Beyond the Butter™

 • Mixing Bowls.
-Having a set of these, whether it be glass, stainless steel, or ceramic—they always comes in handy!
+Having a set of these, whether it be glass, stainless steel, or ceramic—always comes in handy!

 • Whisks and Spatulas.
 Not paid at all by them to say this, but I love GIR whisks and spatulas.
 They’re very well made, can withstand high temps, and come in a rainbow of colors!